Table of Contents

 Some people may fear that it's too risky to put all your eggs in one basket – i.e. promote just one business.
 But all business by its very nature is risky.
 Over 90% of conventional entreprises fail too.
 At least with MLM the cost of failure should be manageable.

 But who wants to fail?
 So here are three ways to minimise that risk:

 - However tempting they appear, steer clear of start-ups.
 They have a higher risk of failure in the early days.
 Go instead for a company that has a successful track-record of paying out affiliates over several years.

 - NEVER let any MLM business be the sole keeper of your list of contacts.
 ALWAYS add people first to your own auto-responder, and maintain a good relationship with them.
-My favorite auto-responder is GetResponse – take a free trial here.
+A great autoresponder is GetResponse – take a free trial here.

 - Choose a company with achievable sales targets, so that if you need to take a break from promoting and purchasing due to pressures of work, time or money, you can leave the business for a few months and return when it suits you, having retained any rank you achieved before your break and continuing to earn from work done earlier.

-So if they later abandon their original business (and most do, because of tough sales targets and costly, monthly auto-ships) they may then decide to promote Premier Cashback – and their earlier purchase will have put them some way along the route to cashback rewards.
+- If they later abandon their original business (and most do, because of tough sales targets and costly, monthly auto-ships) they may then decide to promote So Many Hits full time.

 Get Rich Quick – Or Slow?